doyensec/safeurl/README.md

 # `safeurl`

-A Go library created to helps developers protect their applications from [Server Side Request Forgery](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery) attacks.
+A Go library created to help developers protect their applications from [Server Side Request Forgery](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery) (SSRF) attacks.
 It implements a `safeurl.Client` wrapper around Go's native `net/http.Client` and performs validation on the incoming request against the configured allow and block lists.
 It also implements mitigation for [DNS rebinding](https://en.wikipedia.org/wiki/DNS_rebinding) attacks.

 ### Configuration options
 The `safeurl.Client` can be configured through the `safeurl.Config` struct.
 It enables configuration of the following options: